SHOW REVIEW: bar italia @ The Fonda

 bar italia

-London-based bar italia headlined a sold-out show at Hollywood’s Fonda Theatre on Thursday, April 18.
+London-based bar Italia headlined a sold-out show at Hollywood’s Fonda Theatre on Thursday, April 18.
 Four years out from their enigmatic origins in Dean Blunt’s record label World Music, bar italia electrified Thursday evening on Hollywood Boulevard.

 Consisting of vocalist Nina Cristante along with guitarists Jezmi Fehmi and Sam Fenton, bar italia gained notoriety for the mystery surrounding their work.
 In order to keep the focus on their music, the band members turned down interviews, refused to show their faces, and even kept their names secret.
 Now with two EPs and four albums under their belt – and a migration to indie-darling label Matador with the release of 2023’s Tracey Denim and The Twits – listeners have gotten familiar with the musicians and artistry behind bar italia.
 And after witnessing Thursday’s show, it is obvious that audiences crave more.